english-blog/english-blog.github.io/_posts/2014-08-21-re-learning-barefoot-running.md

 Next day, early morning 6 AM.
 All of us  woke up, warmed up, filled up enough water in bottles and started running.
 Trust me, running in treadmill was very easy.
 None of us could complete 2 kms.
 Finished the run, thirsty & exhausted.
 We thought we could never complete a 10K.

 We googled on different "Couch to 5K" programs and stumbled across Timed Running. (i.e. Run for X mins and walk for Y mins, repeat).
-We used [HIIT Interval Timer](https://play.google.com/store/apps/details?id=sk.halmi.itimer&hl=en) for alerting us between walk and run, [Nike+ app](https://play.google.com/store/apps/details?id=com.nike.plusgps&hl=en) for measuring the distance and some music to cheer us up.
+We used "HIIT Interval Timer" for alerting us between walk and run, "Nike+ app" for measuring the distance and some music to cheer us up.
 We started with 2:1 (2 mins of running and 1 min of walking).
 Viola, it was awesome.
 We could complete 3K comfortably.
 I slowly tweaked the timings and ended up @ 4:1, which was fast and comfortable for me.
 We charted our own "Couch to 10K" program and started following it.

 All was well, until it happened.